CHICAGO · 36.0K residents

 01 · TL;DR

-March 2026 produced no tracked signals in North Center — zero categories crossed any anomaly threshold this month.
-The 12-month totals still show meaningful structural movement in several categories, but none rose to the level of a signal in the current period.
+April 2026 produced no tracked signals in North Center — zero categories crossed an anomaly threshold this month.
+The 12-month totals show meaningful movement in several buckets, but none of it concentrated into a single-month alert.

 No signals this month